 Thomas Merton (1915–1968) was born in Prades, France.
 He grew up in France and England before moving to the United States and earning a BA and an MA from Columbia University in New York City.
 While at Columbia, Merton converted to Roman Catholicism.
 He eventually entered the Abbey of Our Lady of Gethsemani and became a Trappist monk and an ordained priest.
 Merton was also a poet, a prolific social critic, a staunch supporter of nonviolence and the civil rights movement, and a pioneer in interfaith dialogue.
 His autobiography, The Seven Storey Mountain (1948), became a popular bestseller.
 Merton died while attending a conference in Bangkok.

-This excerpt lends itself to the discussion of the impact of how we accomplish our work.
-If working at a frenzied pace means that we are "cooperating" with violence, as Merton suggests, what does that mean for the work towards peace we are attempting?
+This excerpt lends itself to discussing the impact of how we accomplish our work.
+If working at a frenzied pace means that we are cooperating with violence, as Merton suggests, what does that mean for the work towards peace we are attempting?